 For this assignment, prepare a professional disclosure statement for your counseling practice.
 Samples are available on Blackboard.
-For information about professional disclosure statements for licensed counselors in North Carolina https://www.ncblpc.org/Licensure/Current/PDS.
+For information about professional disclosure statements for licensed counselors, please refer to your state licensure board for details and instructions.
+When you submit the PDS please include the link to the instructions.
 All students will prepare a disclosure statement relevant to their work.